Space-Foundation/spacesymposiumapp-docs/docs/intro.md

 Get started by **installing the app**.

+- **Delete the old App** if you currently have it installed on your device.

 - Download and install Space Symposium from App Store or Google Play Store.

 ### Once the app is installed, you can start using it.